It's a peach, it's at the jam factory, it is not a hairy butt with a twig in it. Honest.

 Deb has a strong commitment to the transformative power of creative engagement, the importance of creativity to our young people’s lives, future and current economy and just generally because it makes the world a better and more interesting place to be.

 She has managed multiple youth projects and community engagements from public art works to pop up events and exhibitions, workshops and theatre.
-She is currently working on several small public art interactions and a two person theatre work with her daughter ‘Advice from My Mother’, based on two years of messenger exchanges as her daughter navigates adulthood.
+She is currently working on small public art interactions and a two person theatre work with her daughter ‘Advice from My Mother’, based on two years of messenger exchanges as her daughter navigates adulthood.
 See more of Deb’s creative CV on her about page.